Maserati Levante review - MPG, CO2 and running costs

 A few years ago, the idea of a diesel-powered Maserati would’ve sent shivers down the spine of Italian enthusiasts.
 The same could’ve been said of a trident-badged SUV, in fact.
 But now you can get both in one package.

 The diesel is certainly the most affordable of the three engines to run.
-Not only is it the cheapest to buy, owners shouldn’t suffer too badly at the pumps, as its official combined fuel economy of 29.1mpg to 30mpg is much better than the petrols’.
+Not only is it the cheapest to buy, owners shouldn’t suffer too badly at the pumps, with official combined fuel economy of 31.0mpg.
 However, during an extensive week-long road test of the diesel model we achieved only 29.2mpg.

 Given the prestige badge and powerful engines, it's no surprise that the Levante sits in some of the highest insurance groups, so premiums will be high.
-Mind you, it's not bad compared to its rivals, and a like-for-like Porsche Cayenne Diesel sits in group 45.
+Mind you, it's about on par compared to its rivals.

 Maserati is predicting strong residual values for its first SUV.
-No matter which spec you go for, official data suggests it’ll hold on to more than 50 per cent of its value after three years and 36,000 miles.
+Official data suggests it’ll hold on to more than 50% of its value after three years and 36,000 miles.
 That’s around the same as an entry-level Porsche Cayenne, though higher-spec (and more expensive) models, will lose more value over the same period of time.
-An Audi Q7 retains closer to 40 per cent.

 In this review